Skip to main content

 Can Employers Use Video Cameras to Monitor Workers?

-Many employers use video cameras to prevent internal theft, security purposes, and to have a record of any employee accident or injury.
-Most video surveillance in the workplace is permissible when the employers notify workers about the surveillance.
+Many employers use video cameras to prevent internal theft, have a record of any employee accident or injury, and for security purposes.
+Most video surveillance in the workplace is permissible as long as employers notify workers about it.

 Lawful Use of Video Surveillance